ontouchstart/cloudflare-page/src/memory_io.md

     };

     const filter = () => {
-        // following computation is done in JavaScript, we can also implement it in WASM as well
+        // following computation is done in JavaScript, we can (and should) implement it in WASM for performance
+        // but the JS version is easy to write as a prototype.

         // turn the middle third of the image half transparent for(let i = Math.floor(0x80 * 0x80 / 3); i < Math.floor(2 * 0x80 * 0x80 / 3); i++) {